fabie37/Bevali/timelog.md

 ### 6 Oct 2021

 * *3 hours* Read reading material - finalised all notes and have a decent overview of how to implement the system.
 Just need to refine the concepts into a structure and code it.

+### 7 Oct 2021

+* *1 hour* Prepared for tomorrow's meeting by highlighting questions of interest.

+### 8 Oct 2021

+* *0.5 hour* Had the second meeting with my adviser and gave him access to the project's bitbucket.